ast-hugger/fabulae/text/pressurised.md

 'Magnificent, is it not?' said Sir Bartholomew, appearing at my elbow with the pride of a man who has not the slightest idea what he is looking at but is confident it must be impressive.

 The members of the Chloratic Society had turned out in considerable numbers for the demonstration.
-I counted perhaps thirty gentlemen arranged in a semicircle before the machine, their faces displaying varying degrees of anticipation, scepticism, and—in the case of one elderly member who had clearly wandered in from the smoking room—complete incomprehension.
+I counted perhaps thirty gentlemen arranged in a semicircle before the machine, their faces displaying varying degrees of anticipation, scepticism, and—in the case of one elderly member who had clearly simply followed others from the smoking room—complete incomprehension.
 Holmes stood apart from the group, closer to the machine than anyone else, his grey eyes moving systematically over its surface with the intensity of a man reading a particularly dense legal document.

 Professor Thripp himself fluttered about the apparatus like an anxious parent preparing a child for examination.
 He checked gauges, adjusted valves, and muttered calculations under his breath.
 His waistcoat, I noticed, was now buttoned correctly—a sure sign that he considered the occasion one of unusual importance.
 The sandwich had been replaced by a pocket watch, which he consulted every few seconds with mounting agitation.
 His assistant moved quietly about the machine's periphery, stoking the boiler and wiping condensation from brass fittings with a cloth, performing his duties with the mechanical efficiency of one who has long since ceased to find any of this extraordinary—or perhaps never found it extraordinary in the first place.